 When discussing affiliate marketing, it’s inevitable that dropshipping will enter the conversation.

-Dropshipping is another form of online selling that often gets tagged onto this topic and sometimes causes confusion.
+What is dropshipping?
+It is another form of online selling that often gets tagged onto this topic and sometimes causes confusion.
 Allow me to clear up the confusion for you.

 When you take a closer look at dropshipping and affiliate marketing together, you’ll notice some immediate similarities: